 Choosing which college you will attend is a very big, very important decision.
 It can profoundly affect your career and your life for years to come.
 We’re here to help you gather the information you will need to

 make the best decision, even if it’s not Baker College.

 The most important issue to explore is not what school to attend, but what kind of school to attend (i.e. public, private, liberal ar ts, religious, community, or career college).
 Next, be sure to always, always, always visit the colleges you are considering.
 Research shows that most people who end up transferring colleges didn’t adequately research their initial college of choice.

 We recommend that you visit 3 to 4 schools before making your choice.
 And when you do, you should be ready to ask questions.
 To help you along, we’ve put together this handy list of the 10 Questions You Should Ask Before Choosing a College:

 - What are the benefits of attending this kind of college or university?

-- If I don’t know what I want to study, what resources do you offer to help me find a career field that is best suited to my interests and abilities?
+- If I don’t know what I want to study, can you help me find a program that is best suited to my interests and abilities?

 - What kind of academic support is available to me as a student?